cfragiadakis/Crime-Analysis-in-Chicago/README.md

  **2.2 Crime map of Chicago**

-Next, we can use the Plotly library of Python to create a Chicago crime map.
+We use the `plotly` library of Python to create a Chicago crime map.
 For this purpose, we will use only the 4% of our data for this plot, due to the plugin's capacity constraints for processing data at the same time.
 The end result is an interactive map of Chicago that demonstrates how each crime type is distributed across the city.

 Below we can see the distribution of the most often Primary type, which is Theft (as shown from the previous plot).